 Every Destination Has a Tipping Point

-Jul 01, 2026
+articles leadership insights Jul 01, 2026

-In my 2021 TEDx talk, I was either brave enough or stupid enough to contend that there is a tipping point after which more visitor numbers may mean less value to a destination.
+In my 2021 TEDx talk, I was either brave enough or naive enough to contend that there is a tipping point after which more visitor numbers may mean less value to a destination.
 In tourism terms, this was borderline blasphemous.

 From the Beginning of Tourism Time, the sector has run through the lens of The Numbers Paradigm, the basis of all capitalist economies.
 It is the "more means more" approach: keep growing the economy so you can keep growing jobs, which in turn grow personal and societal wealth, and through that, the potential of wellbeing, happiness, equality and all the other happily-ever-after stuff.